 Your thyroid hormones help to support all of your metabolic processes.
 It controls how your body uses food for energy, affects your metabolism rate, and controls how fast or slow your brain, heart, muscles, liver, and other parts of your body operate.
 In order for your body to continue to remain balanced, your body needs a well functioning, strong thyroid.

 Since the thyroid was likely weakened due to the overworked adrenal glands, then obviously this is not the job for just one man.
 You need to approach this situation from all sides.
-After doing some research into the ingredients and their benefits, I discovered that the combination of these two supplements just might be my saving grace.
+After doing some research into the ingredients and their benefits, I discovered that the combination of two supplements that just might be my saving grace.
 I didn’t know what to expect to be perfectly honest.
 But I was praying for a miracle.

-What used to start as little “fire balls” in the pit of my chest that would explode to consume my entire body and either make me shut down or freak out…simply didn’t happen that day.
+Incredibly after my first dose of these all-natural supplements, what used to start as little “fire balls” in the pit of my chest that would explode to consume my entire body and either make me shut down or freak out…simply didn’t happen that day.
 I wasn’t rushed.
 I wasn’t angry or consumed with worry and second guessing myself.
 I felt in complete control.
 I was rational and go with the flow.
 It was the most liberating feeling!

 I am seriously so thankful that I have found these precious little gifts.
 There was no waiting period.
 No ‘build up” or foggy drug like feeling.
 The supplements simply worked with my body and did exactly what they were created to do.
 They brought me back to life.
-And they gave my family the greatest gift I could give them.
+And they gave me and my family the greatest gift I could give them.
 They get the best of me…

 I really hope that my story reaches people.
 To let them know there is hope.